ReblochonMasque/sudoku/readme.md

 - inspired from Peter Norvig's early article: [Solving Every Sudoku Puzzle](http://norvig.com/sudoku.html)
 - related to Udacity [Software Testing Course](https://www.udacity.com/wiki/cs258)

 ---
+Learning Goals are to:
+---

+- TDD
+- Architecture/design of project
+- Use of Git
+- Continuous integration with Travis for tests, coverage and code quality

+---
 Future